triska/clpfd/README.md

 ## Example programs

 This repository contains several example programs.
+The main predicates are all completely pure and can be used as true relations.

 To get an idea of the power, usefulness and scope of CLP(FD) constraints, I recommend you work through the examples in the